huwaireb/rmu.ae/typing/notes/physics202.typ

 #exercise[
   A uniform magnetic field of magnitude of $0.150 T$ is directed along the $+x$ axis.
-A positron moving at $5.00 times 10^6 m/s$ enters the field along a direction that makes an angle of $85 deg$ with the $x$ axis.
+A positron moving at $5.00 times 10^6 m / s$ enters the field along a direction that makes an angle of $85 deg$ with the $x$ axis.
 The motion of the trajectory is expected to be a helix.
 ]